npm/cli/docs/content/cli-commands/npm-exec.md

 $ npm x -c 'eslint && say "hooray, lint passed"'
 $ npx -c 'eslint && say "hooray, lint passed"'
 ```

+### Compatibility with Older npx Versions

+The `npx` binary was rewritten in npm v7.0.0, and the standalone `npx`
+package deprecated at that time.  `npx` uses the `npm exec`
+command instead of a separate argument parser and install process, with
+some affordances to maintain backwards compatibility with the arguments it
+accepted in previous versions.

+This resulted in some shifts in its functionality:

+- Any `npm` config value may be provided.
+- To prevent security and user-experience problems from mistyping package
+  names, `npx` prompts before installing anything.
+Suppress this
+  prompt with the `-y` or `--yes` option.
+- The `--no-install` option is deprecated, and will be converted to `--no`.
+- Shell fallback functionality is removed, as it is not advisable.
+- The `-p` argument is a shorthand for `--parseable` in npm, but shorthand
+  for `--package` in npx.
+This is maintained, but only for the `npx`
+  executable.
+- The `--ignore-existing` option is removed.
+Locally installed bins are
+  always present in the executed process `PATH`.
+- The `--npm` option is removed.  `npx` will always use the `npm` it ships
+  with.
+- The `--node-arg` and `-n` options are removed.
+- The `--always-spawn` option is redundant, and thus removed.
+- The `--shell` option is replaced with `--script-shell`, but maintained
+  in the `npx` executable for backwards compatibility.

 ### See Also